angular/github-robot/README.md

-# Angular Github bot
+# Angular Robot

-> A Github Bot built with [probot](https://github.com/probot/probot) to triage issues and PRs
+A Bot built with [probot](https://github.com/probot/probot) to handle multiple tasks on Github

 ## Dev setup